shanxl/NCL-import/README.md

 1. Set [NCL_DEF_SCRIPTS_DIR][1] environment variable
 2. Put _aaa.ncl_ in NCL_DEF_SCRIPTS_DIR

+## Scripts
+NCL scripts in scripts/ directory are functions I use to make writing NCL code easier and faster.
+To use one of these scripts, just *import* it.
+Well, I will write documentation for these scripts later.

 ## Known Issues
 1. Scripts with dependencies should be imported one by one in order, e.g., "gsn_csm" depends on "gsn_code".